sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

 ### 3.1 Where the Data Comes From

-We used the "customer-support-tickets" dataset from Hugging Face (uploaded by Tobi-Bueck).
-It contains synthetic customer support tickets covering domains like software, healthcare, financial services, and infrastructure.
-Each ticket has a subject, body text, and priority label.
+The dataset we used, called "customer-support-tickets," is taken from Hugging Face (by Tobi-Bueck).
+It contains customer support tickets from various industries, including software, healthcare, financial services, and infrastructure.
+Each ticket has a subject, body, and priority tags.

-We filtered to keep only English tickets and combined subject + body into a single text field.
+We filtered the dataset to include only tickets in English and combined the subject and body columns into a single text field.

 ### 3.2 Dataset Size and Split

-After cleaning, we ended up with 28,261 samples total.
-We split them 70/15/15:
+After data cleaning, there are 28,261 samples in total.
+And we split them into 70/15/15:

 | Split | Samples |
 |-------|---------|